iPhone 15 Series: The Ultimate Buying Guide

 What can we expect from the 15?
 How will it compare to the iPhone 14?
 Is there anything to look forward to with Apple’s 15 series iPhone range?
 Or will it be more of the same with a few slight tweaks here and there?

-In this article, we’ll take a look at all the latest iPhone 15 news, leaks, and conjecture to piece together a broader and fuller picture of what the iPhone 15 will be like ahead of its release during the back end of 2023.
+In this article, we’ll take a look at all the latest iPhone 15 news, leaks, and conjecture to piece together a broader and fuller picture of what the next iPhone will be like ahead of its release during the back end of 2023.

 As ever, there will be multiple models including a potentially brand new, ultra-premium iPhone, as well as the usual base iPhone variants and Pro and Pro Max versions.
 There will also be a new chipset, potential changes to how Dynamic Island works, and perhaps even some design changes too.